 Here are some quick factors to consider:

-- Understand search inventory for the keywords you are trying to rank your blogs for
+- Learn about search inventory for the keywords you are trying to rank your blogs for

 - Make certain your blog titles contain keywords relevant to searches